 - Prioritize the needs of your staff and members

 - Build a case for any internal buy-in you might need from other stakeholders

 At that point, you’re ready to take a serious look at the feature sets of AMS solutions and see how they stack up against your needs and current frustrations.

 Take a Deeper Look at the Search Process With You

 What we’ve covered today is a good overview of how to get started in the search for the right AMS for your staff and members.
-We want to give you something to take with you, today: The Definitive Guide to Choosing a New AMS/CRM for Your Association.
+We want to give you something to take with you, today: our comprehensive Association Management Software Buying Guide.
 It includes everything we’ve covered here in more detail, as well as even more information your team will need to move all the way from research to implementation of your new system.
 Download a copy to reference later.